 When the mold is opened, the parts need to be removed.
 This stage may be a single pulse of molds ejection system, or it may need various ejection strokes and advanced robotics.
 If the machine works with robotics, the robot will signal the molding machine to start the ejection process.

 When the parts are removed from the mold, we have completed a full cycle of the injection molding process.
 The speed of each cycle is decided by mold operation and part design.
 However, the entire process may take place in seconds, or over a minute depending on the complexity of the job.
-Other variables will include preparation of the molding material, mold cooling temperature, barrel temperatures, integrated robotics, hot runner system control, and other changeable components of the molding machine.
+Other variables will include the preparation of the molding material, mold cooling temperature, barrel temperatures, integrated robotics, hot runner system control, and other changeable components of the molding machine.

 Photo from XCentric